Credit Suisse seen cutting more costs, reporting quarterly profit

 Thursday’s earnings will be the first since Credit Suisse’s private banking arm absorbed its smaller asset management unit along with some investment bank activities in November.

-That move, which triggered a management shake-up, reinforced Credit Suisse’s commitment to its bond-trading business, all but abandoned by hometown rival UBS. ($1 = 0.9095 Swiss francs) (Reporting by Katharina Bart; Editing by Louise Ireland)
+That move, which triggered a management shake-up, reinforced Credit Suisse’s commitment to its bond-trading business, all but abandoned by hometown rival UBS UBSN.VX.